-Cotton Candy: Did you know this finely spun sugar delight was invented by a dentist in the late 1800’s?!
+Cotton Candy: Did you know a dentist invented this finely spun sugar delight in the late 1800s?!

 BeaverTails Pastry: This crunchy yet chewy, hot pastry was created by Pam and Grant Hooker of Ottawa in 1978.
 The hand-stretched Canadian classic has been served at the CNE since 1996.
 BeaverTails can be sprinkled with cinnamon and sugar or topped with delicious spreads like chocolate hazelnut, vanilla icing or cheesecake.

 Candy Apples: This long-time favourite made its North American debut in Newark, NJ.
-It was 1908 and candy-maker William Kolb was trying out different recipes for a Christmas treat using red cinnamon.
-To sell the sweet yet spicy confection, Mr Kolb put a stick into apples then dipped the fruit in the candy coating.
+It was 1908, and candy-maker William Kolb was trying out different recipes for a Christmas treat using red cinnamon.
+To sell the sweet yet spicy confection, Mr Kolb put a stick into apples and then dipped the fruit in the candy coating.
 He sold them for 5¢ a piece.
-Soon, the treat that was invented over a century ago, was being served at candy shops, circuses, fairs and carnivals around North America and eventually, the world.
+Soon, the treat invented over a century ago was being served at candy shops, circuses, fairs and carnivals around North America and, eventually, the world.

 Caramel Apples: Canadian-born James Kraft and founder of JL Kraft & Brothers Co based in Chicago, first began making cheese in 1909.
 In 1933, Kraft introduced sweet, soft and chewy caramels to the world.
-So the story goes… in the 1950’s, Dan Walker who was a Kraft salesman, melted some caramels in a pot and dipped an apple in it.
+So the story goes… in the 1950s, Dan Walker, a Kraft salesman, melted some caramels in a pot and dipped an apple in it.
 The caramel apple was born.
-Not only was this autumn treat a hit at carnivals and fairs, people were also making it at home using the recipe printed on the Kraft caramels bag.
+Not only was this autumn treat a hit at carnivals and fairs, but people were also making it at home using the recipe printed on the Kraft caramels bag.

 Corn Dogs: Many people have claimed to invent the cornmeal batter-dipped hot dog on-a-stick.
-The patent for the corn dog cooking apparatus was applied for in the 1920’s however the savoury fair staple did not become wildly popular until the 1940’s.
-At the 2016 CNE, one of the most popular new foods that year was the re-imagined pickle corn dog!
+The patent for the corn dog cooking apparatus was applied for in the 1920s; however, the savoury fair staple did not become wildly popular until the 1940s.
+At the 2016 CNE, one of the year’s most popular new foods was the re-imagined pickle corn dog!

 The Food Building

-On the east and west sides of the Food Building are two bronze sculptures each featuring five leaping fish over a reflecting pool.
-Designed by Canadian artist Jean Horne, they’re one of a few of her works that are on public display as most are in private collections.
+On the east and west sides of the Food Building are two bronze sculptures featuring five leaping fish over a reflecting pool.
+Designed by Canadian artist Jean Horne, they’re one of a few of her works on public display, as most are in private collections.

 Did You Know?

-- Prior to today’s Food Building and on the same site, CNE patrons visited the Pure Food Building.
-It was completed for the 1922 CNE at a cost of $150,000.
+- Before today’s Food Building and on the same site, CNE patrons visited the Pure Food Building.
+It was completed for the 1922 CNE at the cost of $150,000.
 The unique-looking structure was demolished after the 1953 CNE.

-- The Grandstand was the first structure built that was part of the Modernist architecture movement at The EX while the Queen Elizabeth Building, The Dufferin Gate, the Hockey Hall of Fame and the Better Living Centre followed the Food Building.
+- The Grandstand was the first structure built that was part of the Modernist architecture movement at The EX.
+At the same time, the Queen Elizabeth Building, the Dufferin Gate, the Hockey Hall of Fame and the Better Living Centre followed the Food Building.

-- The iconic lettering “FOOD” on top of the south side of the building are in sans-serif font.
+- The iconic lettering “FOOD” on top of the south side of the building is in a sans-serif font.